-If you would like to apply for a licence, please fill in an animal boarding licence application form (PDF/83KB/2 pages) or animal boarding licence application form (DOC/37KB/2 pages).
+If you would like to apply for an animal boarding establishment licence you should fill in an animal boarding licence application form (PDF/83KB/2 pages).

 A licence may also contain special conditions that only apply to your premises.

-You can appeal to the Magistrates' Court if you disagree with our decision to not to give you a licence or the conditions of the licence.
+If you disagree with our decision to refuse a licence or with any conditions you can appeal to the Magistrates' Court.
 The court will make a decision on your appeal.